-On May 17, 2007, the Company completed the sale of 17,638,999 shares of its common stock and on May 31, 2007 the Company completed the sale of a further 3,310,197 shares of its common stock in an over allotment (collectively, the "Transaction").
+In May, 2007, the Company completed the sale of 20,949,216 shares of its common stock (the "Transaction").
 See Note 3 to the Consolidated Financial Statements for further discussion of the Transaction.
-On April 9, 2007, the Company authorized a 2.23 for one reverse split of its then Class B common shares, which became effective upon the closing of the Transaction, when all of its then Class A shares were redeemed and retired, with the result that the Company's certificate of incorporation was modified to change Class A shares to preferred and Class B shares to common.
+In April, 2007, the Company authorized a 2.23 for one reverse split of its then Class B common shares, which became effective upon the closing of the Transaction, when all of its then Class A shares were redeemed and retired, with the result that the Company's certificate of incorporation was modified to change Class A shares to preferred and Class B shares to common.
 All references to the number of shares and per share amounts in the Consolidated Financial Statements have been adjusted retroactively for all periods presented to reflect the common share stock split.